Discover the story of one of Italy’s most extraordinary dynasties of art patrons

 Day by day

-- We fly from Heathrow to Pisa, arriving mid afternoon, transfer by coach to Florence and check into the 4* Hotel Degli Orafi.
-Time allowing, there will be a short ‘orientation’ walk to the Piazza della Signoria and the Palazzo Vecchio by way of introduction to the city.
+- We fly from Gatwick to Florence, arriving early evening, transfer by coach to the city centre and check into the 4* Hotel Degli Orafi.
 Later that evening there will be a group dinner in a local restaurant.
 Wine, water and coffee are included with both group dinners.

-- We begin with a visit to the Bargello Museum with outstanding sculptures by all the leading Florentine masters: Ghiberti, Donatello and Michelangelo.
-After a pause for coffee we continue to the Museo dell Opera del Duomo.
-Recently reopened after a major refurbishment, one of Florence’s great collections contains sculptures by amongst others Ghiberti, Donatello and Michelangelo.
-We then break for lunch (not included) and make our way to Santa Maria Novella, the Dominican church, in order to see Masaccio’s ‘Trinity’ fresco and the great fresco cycle commissioned by the Tornabuoni family from Ghirlandaio.
-Later in the evening we shall enjoy our final dinner.
+- We begin with a visit to the Bargello Museum, housed in the thirteenth century city magistrate’s palace, with outstanding sculptures by all the leading Florentine masters: Ghiberti, Donatello and Michelangelo.
+After a break for coffee we continue to the great Franciscan church of Santa Croce, which houses masterpieces by Giotto and Donatello, and Brunelleschi’s Pazzi Chapel.
+We then break for lunch (not included) and make our way to Santa Maria Novella, the Dominican church, in order to see Masaccio’s Trinity fresco and the great fresco cycle in the Tornabuoni Chapel by Ghirlandaio, which provides a window onto Florentine life in the time of Lorenzo ‘the Magnificent’.
+The evening will be free.

-- We make a final visit this morning to the nearby church of Santa Trinita, internally an austere, late fourteenth century Gothic church.
-It contains the remarkable Sassetti Chapel, commissioned by Francesco Sassetti in 1483 from Ghirlandaio.
-The frescoes and accompanying altarpiece include views of Florence in the 1480s together with contemporary portraits, including Lorenzo ‘the Magnificent’.
-A gentle walk over the Arno River brings us to Oltrarno where we shall visit Santa Maria del Carmine where in the Brancacci Chapel the innovative frescoes by Masaccio (assisted by Masolino, and completed by Filippino Lippi) mark the birth of renaissance painting.
-After a coffee break we return on foot to the hotel to collect our luggage and depart by coach for the return mid-afternoon flight from Pisa to London’s Heathrow.
+- On our final morning, a gentle walk over the Arno River brings us to Oltrarno where we shall visit Santa Maria del Carmine where in the Brancacci Chapel the innovative frescoes by Masaccio (in collaboration with Masolino, and completed by Filippino Lippi) mark the birth of renaissance painting.
+After a coffee break we return on foot to the hotel to collect our luggage and depart by coach for the early afternoon flight from Florence to London’s Gatwick.

 - Tour Manager: Geoffrey Nuttall